Constantin-E/Minecraft/Assignment6_Masterplan.md

 #Minecraft

+To do:
+- inventory counter in menu
+- "reasonable construction" - blocks cannot hover
+- random world creation
+- more?

 create site layout (playing field & menu)
 - Matrix
     - ech matrix value represents a div with (or without) a specific background-image, which is the block image